 If the cancer comes back

 If your cancer does come back at some point, your treatment options will depend on the location of the cancer and what treatments you’ve had before.
 Options might include surgery, intravesical therapy, radiation therapy, chemotherapy, immunotherapy, or some combination of these.
 For more on how recurrent cancer is treated, see Treatment of bladder cancer, by stage.
-For more general information on dealing with a recurrence, you might also want to see When Your Cancer Comes Back: Cancer Recurrence.
+For more general information on dealing with a recurrence, you might also want to see the section of our website Understanding Recurrence.

 Could I get a second cancer after bladder cancer treatment?